WWII 8th Air Force Control Tower

 Published October 26, 2015

 Note: This reproduction of the 1942 standard control tower, representative of 8th Air Force control towers used in Great Britain during World War II, is located on the museum grounds in the Air Park.
-The building is open from noon to 4 p.m.
-Friday, Saturday and Sunday from January through March (closed Monday through Thursday) and from 9 a.m. to 4 p.m. daily April through December.
+The building is open from 9 a.m. to 4 p.m. daily April through December and closed January through March.

 A weather detachment, manned by two forecasters and two weather observers, usually occupied a ground floor room.
 The flight controllers, who occupied the second story room fronting the balcony, provided pilots with weather information and flight clearances, and directed takeoffs and landings.
 The flat roof often supported a weather observation post and weather recording instruments, such as a wind vane and anemometer.